Elizabeth Day: Television and radio

 In 2020, Day was announced as the co-host of Sky Arts Book Club Live alongside Andi Oliver.
 The first series of six episodes aired that year.

 In 2021, Day was announced as one of the new hosts of Open Book, Radio Four's book programme, alternating with Johny Pitts.
 Day hosted her first episode on 17 January.

 Both her novel The Party and her memoir How to Fail are being made into TV shows, the former by World Productions and the latter by Sky.

 Pin Drop Studio

 Day is co-founder of the cultural organisation Pin Drop Studio, which holds regular literature salons in London and other major cities, as well as the annual Pin Drop Short Story Award in collaboration with arts institution the Royal Academy of Arts.

 Personal life

 Day married journalist Kamal Ahmed, the Business Editor of BBC News, in December 2011.
 The couple separated in February 2015, and are now divorced.
 She dated the TV presenter Rick Edwards when both were at Cambridge University.
 Day's second husband is Justin Basini (b.
 June 1974), the CEO and co-founder of ClearScore.

+She has spoken publicly about her infertility and undergoing several rounds of IVF with both of her husbands.
+She is now a stepmother to Basini's three children.